techidaily/site-facebook/source/_posts/clearing-your-facebook-footprint-on-android.md

  Don't log in for the next 30 days if you're done with Facebook.
 Despite that, Facebook says it can take up to 90 days from the start of the deletion process to delete all the information you've shared permanently.
 However, don't fret; your information will not be accessible to other users during the entire process.

  Once you've deleted your Facebook account, the next step is to uninstall the app.
-Here's a step-by-step guide on[how to remove unwanted Android apps](https://www.makeuseof.com/tag/remove-unwanted-apps-android-device/) .
+Here's a step-by-step guide on [how to remove unwanted Android apps](https://www.makeuseof.com/tag/remove-unwanted-apps-android-device/) .

 ## How to Deactivate Your Facebook Account on Android